sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
+<<-588	Design In-Memory File System    		46.3%	Hard
+simulate these functions:
+ls: list file or files under directory
+mkdir: add a dir. if not exist, create it.
+addContentToFile: create or append content.
+readContentFromFile: return the file content.
+trie: for search and retrieving file. leaf node can be a file or end of directory.
+->>

 <<-642	Design Search Autocomplete System    		45.5%	Hard
 input sentence ending by #
 for each char, return the top 3 hot sentences that the have same prefix as typed